lekoala/silverstripe-admini/README.md

 This is an alternative admin module for SilverStripe built on top of [admini](https://github.com/lekoala/admini).
 It is mostly standalone and only needs the base framework to run.
 GridFields are replaced by the powerful [Tabulator implementation](https://github.com/lekoala/silverstripe-tabulator).

+Forms are powered by custom elements and loaded on request using [Form Elements](https://github.com/lekoala/silverstripe-form-elements).

+The goal is to provide a very fast, yet flexible ui.
+For example, a cached page load can use as little as 7 database queries.

 ## TODO

 - Dashboard
-- Fluent & Subsite support
+- Fluent
-- Ajax navigation

 ## Compatibility

-Tested with SilverStripe 4.10
+Tested with SilverStripe 4.13^

 Working mostly out of the box with my other modules:
 - cms-actions